yyachi/chelyabinsk/README.md

 # Description

 R package for geochemical datasets.
-This package reads and processes geochemical datasets.
-This package downloads CASTEML from Medusa.
-This package processes IONML.
-This package plots typical geochemical datasets.
+This package reads and processes geochemical datasets, downloads CASTEML from Medusa, processes IONML, and plots typical geochemical datasets.

 See
 manual at